Is feedback in liberal arts studies working for students?

 What makes guidance in feedback concrete and actionable?

-Students frequently report comments that name issues but do not specify what to do next.
-Staff can adopt a structured feedback model that links remarks to the marking criteria, highlights two strengths and two priorities, and includes a short plan for improvement with signposts to resources.
-Checklist‑style rubrics and annotated exemplars reduce ambiguity and turn feedback into a substantive learning tool.
+Students often receive comments that name a problem but do not explain the next move.
+A stronger model links remarks to marking criteria, identifies two strengths and two priorities, and includes a short improvement plan with signposts to relevant resources.
+Checklist-style rubrics and annotated exemplars reduce ambiguity, while clear verbs such as "define", "compare", or "support with evidence" tell students what to do next.
+That turns feedback from explanation into a plan.

 How should staff handle disagreements with assessment?

-Disagreement with grades is common in interpretive disciplines.
-Transparency about criteria and standards, plus opportunities to discuss decisions, helps restore confidence.
-Short meetings to walk through the assessment brief, marking criteria and exemplars can align expectations.
-An accessible queries route and clear explanations of review processes reassure students that assessment is fair and consistent.
+Disagreement with grades is common in interpretive disciplines, and silence after release rarely helps.
+Transparency about criteria, standards, and review routes makes the process easier to trust.
+Short meetings that walk through the brief, the criteria, and relevant exemplars can resolve confusion before frustration hardens into formal challenge.
+An accessible queries route and clear explanations of review processes reassure students that concerns will be handled consistently and fairly.

 What does a valued feedback experience look like?